The Revenge of Heaven: The initial Perspective

 Nixon's fellow travellers to the PRC by and large gathered the same impressions.
 Against this glowing backdrop, the narrations of the Chinese high school student Ken Ling resurfaced the classical picture of China during the first half of the 20th century – the land of famine and beggars, breathtaking stench and appalling dirt, prostitution and robbery, and last but not least corruption and embezzlement.
 On his trips to the North and Northeast, Ken Ling came across beggars clothed in meager rags who gathered in masses in the railway stations and reached their emaciated arms out for food from the passengers whenever trains came into the station.
 In the streets, beggars would snatch a bite of food from people's hands if they did not watch out.
 From the train window, Ken Ling saw trees stripped off their bark, occasional corpses lying by the tracks, and once even a child's leg.

 Bad odors, dirt, ruthless behaviour and starvation seemed to him as phenomena of the North and particularly of the province of Anhui.
 However, these were not isolated instances.
 When Ken Ling visited the countryside high up in Western Fujian, he found a whole village living only on the dregs of squashed sweet potatoes, as their juice was required to be sold to the government, and non-nutritious and tasteless (due to lack of salt) bamboo shoots boiled in water.
 The peasants had not learnt to read and to write, their language was poor and their bodies were worn out even before they reached adulthood.
 All these were sideline observations provided by Ken Ling as he reconstituted his revolutionary activities.

-Obviously, at a crucial juncture in Sino-American relations the book The Revenge of Heaven, offered a contradiction to the euphoric perceptions of the PRC prevailing in the West.
+At a crucial juncture in Sino-American relations The Revenge of Heaven, provided a trenchant counterpoint to the initially rosy perceptions of the PRC in the West.